Suitegirl/Suitegirl/README.md

 - 👋 Hi, I’m @Suitegirl
 - 👀 I’m interested in ...
-HTML/CSS/Javascript & Netsuite Development
+NetSuite Development & AI Coding
-- 🌱 I’m currently learning ... as much as I can!
+- 🌱 I’m currently learning ... as much as I can all the time!
-- 💞️ I’m looking to collaborate on ... anything cool!
+- 💞️ I’m looking to collaborate on ... projects that make business easier or faster!
 - 📫 How to reach me ... suitegirl.net@gmail.com

 <!---